-396 2 Introduction and Overview of SoLID Experimental Programs
+Introduction and Overview of SoLID Experimental Programs

-397 2.1 SoLID Project Introduction/Overview
+SoLID Project Introduction/Overview 2.1 472

-398 2.1.1 Base Equipment Description
+2.1.1 Base Equipment Description

-The SoLID (Solenoidal Large Intensity Device) project will develop a large acceptance spectrom-399 eter/detector system capable of handling very high rates.
-It is designed to satisfy the requirements 400 of five approved high-scientific rated experiments, four A and one A-, as well as to become base 401 equipment for a continued program of physics in the 12 GeV era at Jefferson Lab that requires both 402 high luminosity and large acceptance.
-The base equipment composing the SoLID project includes 403 two configurations: the "SIDIS" (Semi-Inclusive Deep Inelastic Scattering) configuration and the 404 "PVDIS" (Parity-Violating Deep Inelastic Scattering) configuration.
-Although the geometrical lay-405 outs for the detectors are not the same in the two configurations, most of the following items are 406 common: 407
+The SoLID (Solenoidal Large Intensity Device) project will develop a large acceptance spectrometer/detector system capable of handling very high rates.
+It is designed to satisfy the requirements of five approved high-scientific rated experiments, four A and one A-, as well as to become base 476 equipment for a continued program of physics in the 12 GeV era at Jefferson Lab that requires both 477 high luminosity and large acceptance.
+The base equipment composing the SoLID project includes 478 two configurations: the "SIDIS" (Semi-Inclusive Deep Inelastic Scattering) configuration and the 479 "PVDIS" (Parity-Violating Deep Inelastic Scattering) configuration.
+Although the geometrical lay-480 outs for the detectors are not the same in the two configurations, most of the following items are 481 common: 482

-- A solenoidal magnet with a power supply and cryogenic system, identified as the CLEO-II magnet.
+- 1. A solenoidal magnet with a power supply and cryogenic system, identified as the CLEO-II magnet.
 With some modifications as described in the magnet section, this magnet meets the experimental requirements.
-The coils and cryostat of the CLEO-II magnet have arrived at JLab in 2016 and the exterior steel is arranged to be shipped to JLab in the summer of 2017. - An electromagnetic calorimeter for electron identification.
-(In the SIDIS configuration, it is separated into two sectors, a forward sector and a large-angle sector). - 414 3.
-A light gas Cherenkov detector for electron identification. - 4.
+The coils, coil collars, and cryostat of the CLEO-II magnet have arrived at JLab in 2016. - 2.
+An electromagnetic calorimeter for electron identification.
+(In the SIDIS configuration, it is 487 separated into two sectors, a forward sector and a large-angle sector). - 3.
+A light gas Cherenkov detector for electron identification.
+489 - 4.
 A heavy gas Cherenkov detector for pion (hadron) identification.
-This is for the SIDIS con-figuration only. - 5.
-A set of baffles.
-This is for the PVDIS configuration only. - 6.
+This is for the SIDIS con-490 figuration only.
+491 - 5.
+Forward-angle and a large-angle scintillator-pad detectors for time-of-flight and for photon 492 rejection.
+These are for the SIDIS configuration only.
+493 - 6.
+GEM detectors for tracking: These are planned to be provided primarily by the UVa (Nilanga 494 Liyanage group) as part of the SoLID project, with some potential, additional enhancement 495 of science reach provided by our international collaboration.
+496 - 7.
 A data acquisition system (DAQ).
-Part of the DAQ electronics, mainly FADCs, will be from the JLab Physics Division Shared Electronics Pool (see next section on Dependencies to Base Equipment). - 7.
-Supporting structures for the magnet and the detectors.

-8. Requisite Hall A infrastructure to accommodate the functioning of the above - cooling, cabling, and the like.
+Part of the DAQ electronics, mainly FADCs, will be from 497 the JLab Physics Division Shared Electronics Pool (see next section on Dependencies to Base 498 Equipment).
+499 - 8.
+Supporting structures for the magnet and the detectors. - 9.
+Requisite Hall A infrastructure to accommodate the functioning of the above cooling, cabling, and the like.
+502

-424 2.1.2 Dependencies to Base Equipment
+Dependencies to Base Equipment

-425 The following items are requisite outside contributions to the SoLID base equipment:

-GEM detectors for tracking: These are planned to be provided by a SoLID Chinese Collaboration.
-Five Chinese institutions (USTC, CIAE, Tsinghua, Lanzhou and IMP), in collaboration with UVa (Nilanga Liyanage group), have committed to perform R&D and apply for full funding from the Chinese funding agencies to construct the full set of GEMs for the SoLID project.
+- The following items are requisite outside contributions to the SoLID base equipment: 504 - 1.
+Enhancement of GEM detectors for tracking: A collaboration of five Chinese institutions 505 (USTC, CIAE, Tsinghua, Lanzhou and IMP) have committed to performing R&D and apply-506 ing for support from the Chinese funding agencies to construct an additional plane of GEMs 507 and an upgrade of readout electronics for the SoLID project.
+508